-Mongolia sits in central Asia between Russia to the north and China to the south.
+Mongolia, a large, landlocked country with one of the lowest population densities in the world, sits in central Asia between Russia to the north and China to the south.
 Grassland and semi-desert cover most of the terrain.
-The Gobi Desert, contrary to its name, is not exclusively desert: it includes some forests, oases, and mountains.
+The Gobi Desert, contrary to its name, is not exclusively desert: It includes some forests, oases, and mountains.

 Explore areas where you can help us build a better world for children.

 World Vision is committed to partnering with the people of Mongolia to improve their lives today and to help enact sustainable solutions for the future of their children, families, and communities.
 Highlights of World Vision’s programs include:

 World Vision began working in Mongolia in July 1991, providing much-needed medical supplies to help clinics and hospitals that were facing a shortage.
 The supplies helped prevent the fast spread of disease among the people.

 Since then, some major accomplishments include: